MonstrousSoftware/DuckField/README.md

 ![](screenshot.png)

+version 1.1 18/03/2024 (with thanks to Antz)

 A demonstrator of instancing of a gltf model in combination with the PBR shader of gdx-gltf.
 Requires OpenGL ES 3.0.

-(Updated version of my Corn Field repo, to address lighting issues).

 Note: GLTF models need to be exported from Blender using GLTF Separate, not GLTF Embedded.

 Update: the derived PBR shader provider allows to combine instanced rendering of some assets with normal rendering of other assets, applying the relevant shader as needed.
-The PBR depth shader is also subclassed to allow shadows from the corn stalks.
+The PBR depth shader is also subclassed to support shadows.

 How it works: